 Once completely and lightly coated (note: we stress a LIGHT coat), put it back in the oven at 400°F for 30 (use a timer) minutes and at that point turn off the oven and leave it in the oven till it cools on its own.

 When you remove the piece it will have a nice dark brown uniform patina that shines brightly.

 You can repeat with one or more coats of Crisco if you like, but you’ll be happy none the less.

 Cooking Scrambled Eggs in My Newly Re-Seasoned Pan

 I decided to cook scrambled eggs instead of eggs over easy to show that even scrambled eggs do not stick to the bottom of the pan if seasoned correctly.
 Since I was using only my cell phone to shoot this video clip it was a bit off center.
 I am most likely a better cook than a movie maker.
-The important thing to take away from this video is to keep the heat level low because these pans really hold the heat and follow my method of seasoning.
+The important thing to take away from this video is to keep the heat level low to medium because these pans really hold the heat and follow my method of seasoning.
 I hope you enjoyed this blog post and gained some useful knowledge that will help you use your carbon steel pan by de Buyer.
 Since I re-seasoned my pan, I really am liking my de Buyer carbon steel pan.
 Please leave any comments or questions below and I will attempt to answer them in a timely manner.
 Thanks for watching.

 Best Foods to Cook in Carbon Steel Pans

 Carbon steel pans will last forever if they are properly cared for.
 On the other hand, pans with non-stick coatings usually require replacing every two years or when their surface is scratched.
 Which would you like?